The Great Heath projects Poole

 In May 2017 the main entrances to Arrowsmith Coppice were marked by site name boards and information panels, describing the history, wildlife and future of this wildlife area; our gallery above shows the signs at Gravel Hill.
-The information panels were designed by local artist Maria Burns.
+The information panels were designed by local illustrator and designer Maria Burns.

 More than 30 acres of new open space for Poole

 Volunteers worked at Arrowsmith Coppice during early 2015 helped tackle the wall of Rhododendron with great success.
 The thickest part of the jungle of Rhododendron (in the south west corner) was cleared by contractor; they cleared around the stream to allow installation of a bridge to connect the lay-bys on Gravel Hill Road and Arrowsmith Road, encouraging public access to the site.

 The before & after pictures below show the results of their work viewed from the lay-by on Gravel Hill Road; the photo also shows the newly installed gravel ramp from this lay-by.

 Rhododendron clearance continued through February 2016, with both contractors and a large number of willing volunteers sustained by baked potatoes at lunchtime, cooked on the fire burning up the cut rhododendron.
 Armed with loppers and bowsaws the volunteers make a huge difference in just one day as can be seen in our photographs below.
 Further work in February included the installation of an access path to encourage people into the site.